Disability Insurance Eligibility

 - You must complete and mail a claim form within 49 days of the date you became disabled or you may lose benefits.

-- Your doctor must complete the medical certification of your disability.
+- Your physician/practitioner must complete the medical certification of your disability.
+A nurse practitioner may certify to a disability within his/her scope however, he/she must perform a physical examination and collaborate with a physician or surgeon.
 A licensed midwife, nurse-midwife, or nurse practitioner may complete the medical certification for disabilities related to normal pregnancy or childbirth.
-(If you are under the care of a religious practitioner, request a “Practitioner's Certificate,” DE 2502, from the SDI office.
+(If you are under the care of a religious practitioner, request a “Practitioner’s Certificate,” DE 2502, from the SDI office.
 Certification by a religious practitioner is acceptable only if the practitioner has been accredited by Employment Development Department.)

 An independent medical examination to determine your initial or continuing eligibility may be required.

 If you are found to be ineligible for all or part of a period claimed, you will be notified of the ineligible period and the reason.